 Folk art with humor

-We like that Sunset Art Gallery by the Acadian artist William Roach already much better.
+We like that Freya and Thor Gallery & Café by the Acadian artist William Roach already much better.
 Its carved animal and human figures indicate a good deal of humor.
 There's the seagull with the golf ball in its beak, as well as the elk with the driftwood antlers.
 With the friendly permission of his wife we may his works, which are exhibited in his gallery, take pictures and show you.
 A larger selection of these I present to you in a separate article (see link).
 So you can make yourself a picture of the ingenuity of William Roach.
 We liked his work very much.
 How about you?